 Princeton Plasma Physics Laboratory Temporarily Curtails Operations

-In an abundance of caution around the coronavirus pandemic, and in light of presumptive cases in the Princeton area, the Princeton Plasma Physics Laboratory is curtailing operations and sending employees home to work effective 5 p.m. today, Friday, March 13, until at least March 29, Laboratory Director Steve Cowley announced today.
+In an abundance of caution around the coronavirus pandemic, and in light of presumptive cases in the Princeton area, the Princeton Plasma Physics Laboratory is curtailing operations and sending employees home to work effective 5 p.m. today, Friday, March 13, until further notice, Laboratory Director Steve Cowley announced today.
 There are no presumptive cases at the Laboratory.

 “There is absolutely nothing more important than the health, safety, and well-being of our staff and our community,” said Steve Cowley, PPPL director.
 “Given the current situation with the coronavirus, we are sending staff to work from home, keeping only essential staff on site, and limiting access to our Laboratory.”